 My name is Cassandra Burke and The Carbon Freeze is a personal blog made for the purpose of hosting my essays and other projects.

-I happen to be interested primarily in political science as well as classic films, music and TV shows, so most posts will be organized into those two categories (Political Reactions and Media Analyses, respectively).
+I happen to be interested primarily in political science and history as well as classic films, music and nostalgic TV shows, so most posts will be organized into those two categories (Political Reactions and Media Analyses, respectively).
 Anything else, you can expect to find in the third category, Thoughts & Memories.
-Just to give you an idea of what to expect, these are the specific topics I hope to cover in the near future, organized by category:
+Just to give you an idea of what to expect, these are the specific topics I have or hope to cover over the course of this blog’s lifespan, organized by category:

 I love classic films, 60s-70s classic rock, disco (yes, really), 90s videogames as well as good TV drama and books.
 I grew up on ’90s Nickelodeon and Cartoon Network, so I have some thoughts to express on those programs as well.
 I will share my “collection” of obscure ’65-’75 albums, and some multi-part dissections of my two favorite works of art in any medium: Brian Wilson’s SMiLE and Alfred Hitchcock’s Vertigo.
 However, for every piece of media I review that’s already earned its respect, such as The Great Gatsby, there will be an earnest look at something overlooked such as Just For Kicks, as well as Femina Ridens and My Sister Leni among others.